zoontek/react-native-bootsplash/MIGRATION.md

 3. `android/app/src/main/AndroidManifest.xml`

-👀 As no change is needed in this file anymore, we restore it as it was originally.
+👀 As **not a single change is needed in this file anymore**, we restore it as it was originally.<br />
 If you did handle deep linking in `RNBootSplashActivity`, move it back to `MainActivity` too!

 ```diff